 School/Institution: UCL IOE London

-In this workshop follow-up session to Dina’s keynote presentation, this session explores autobiographical approaches suitable for use in different subject areas with a range of age groups aimed at developing a range of skills crucial for intercultural awareness and communication.
+This session explores autobiographical approaches suitable for use in different subject areas with a range of age groups aimed at developing a range of skills crucial for intercultural awareness and communication.
 Dina will present a multimedia model, which encourages all participants of the learning community: children and adults, to explore, research and share their backgrounds.
 This model aims to create conditions for ‘Maximum Identity Investment’ types of learning to take place (after Cummins, 2001).
 In this process of sharing their own narratives with peers and teachers children experience diversity in a very personal way.
 As summarised by Wang and Yu (2006) autobiographical work provides the following benefits: “captures complexities of an individual life; b) exposes multiple layers of human experiences; c) shows identity in making, rather than as a static picture of the self; and d) provides intellectual and emotional challenges for critical self and social reflections.”

 The theoretical underpinning is the ABC (Autobiography, Biography, Cultural analysis) model originally developed by Schmidt (1998) and further adapted by Finkbeiner and Koplin (2001) to ABCD, adding the aspect of developing the dialogue following the cross cultural analysis.
 This addition facilitates moving from working on autobiographies to the exploration of the other through biographical writing based on interviews with participants in the class, which is followed by an analysis of similarities and differences between the self and the other.
 Identified differences and similarities are then used to analyse held attitudes.
 Finkbeiner and Koplin (2001) advocate exposure to personal narratives of peers from other cultures as a preparation for life-long intercultural learning.